nathanxiang000/de_prep/product prep.md

 - **What:** What exactly changed? (e.g., 10% drop in Facebook Likes)
 - **When:** When did the change start?
 Is it sudden or gradual?
-- **Where:** Where is the change most pronounced? (e.g., specific geographies, devices, user segments)
+- **Where:** Where is the change most pronounced? (e.g., specific geographies, devices, user segments, product types)

 *Example:*
 > If Facebook notices a 10% drop in Likes: